valentine-ch/steam-launch/README.md

 #### a.
 Changing the Steam Command

-If Steam is installed in a non-default way (e.g., via Flatpak), you may need to update the `steam` command used by `steam-launch`:
+If Steam is installed in a non-default way (e.g., via Flatpak or Snap), you may need to update the `steam` command used by `steam-launch`:
 ```bash
 $ steam-launch --cfg --steam-command {steam_command}
 ```